-Throughout the first couple of books, we see the good guys do the smart thing.
+Throughout the first book, we see the good guys do the smart thing.
 They know what is a bad idea and steer away from it.
 Here, however we see the main characters mess up big time.
 Nilfgaard is still hunting for Ciri but also preparing for war.
 The kingdoms know that a war will break out and are waiting for the right moment to strike.
 Allegiances are being tested and the stage is being set.

 Ciri is traveling with Yennefer and is reunited with the Witcher.
 There is a council meeting of sorcerers and sorceresses and Yennifer heads there with Geralt.
 The mages are there to discuss something very important and determine the course fate is supposed to go but not everyone is in agreement.